-From the photographer, Emily Katharine Photography: Many people often overlook the importance of the invitation suite.
+From the photographer, Emily of The Ganeys: Many people often overlook the importance of the invitation suite.
 However, I think it is one of the most important parts of your wedding design.
 It sets the tone for your day.
 Not only does it provide your guests with useful information, it gives them direction about the vibe and feel of your wedding.
 For this session, the inspiration sprouted from a modern invitation suite from Wedding Paper Divas, and Kristi from Tickled Pink Brides made this vision come to life.
 The lavender invitation suite had copper foil geometric patterns that found their way into many details throughout the day.
 The pearlescent envelopes shone even more with Emily Grace Design’s calligraphy and vintage stamps from Treasure Fox.

 Our bride, Aubree wore a stunning Hayley Paige gown from Calvet Couture.
 Complete with a tulle skirt and ornate beaded lace, it was truly remarkable.
 Her look was complete with soft, elegant makeup and a fabulous textured fishtail braid done by Brie & Brie.
 Her groom, Thomas (who also doubles as my second shooter – a jack of all trades!) wore a navy suit from Pronto Uomo and a bowtie with some fun purple accents.
 The ceremony took place inside the old school house on The Acre’s property.
 Complete with mismatched chairs – some of them being copper – and some gorgeous lilac florals – it was a beautiful event.
 The candlelight provided a warm glow to the room as the couple exchanged their vows.
 Guests found their seat with the help of dream-catcher place markers, created by the brain behind this operation herself – Kristi from Tickled Pink Brides.